canonical/awspub/docs/how_to/publish.rst

 .. literalinclude:: ../config-samples/config-minimal-marketplace.yaml
    :language: yaml

-The image needs to be created first and the `public` command will request a new Marketplace version for the given entity:
+The image needs to be created first and the `publish` command will request a new Marketplace version for the given entity:

 .. code-block:: shell

   awspub create config.yaml
-  awspub public config.yaml
+  awspub publish config.yaml

 SSM Parameter Store
 ~~~~~~~~~~~~~~~~~~~